How Much Does a Personal Trainer Make a Year?

 When you’re just starting out as a personal trainer, there are many factors that may influence the direction of your career.
 For instance, working at an established commercial gym can offer an opportunity to gain experience, build up a client network, and receive job benefits.

-If you’re more of a self-starter and prefer a degree of independence, working as a self-employed personal trainer might be the better fit.
-You’ll have the ability to set your own hours and hourly rate; however, you’ll also have to pay for health benefits and set money aside for retirement.
+If you’re a self-starter and prefer more independence, working as a self-employed personal trainer might be the better fit.
+You’ll have the ability to set your own hours and hourly rate.
+However, you’ll also have to pay for health benefits and set money aside for retirement.

 Here are some questions to ask yourself when starting a career as a personal trainer: